Knotting Minimal Sets: Introduction

 {\bf Theorem \ref{density}.} \emph{Let $M$ be any minimal set of $\Sigma(n)$.
 The union of all minimal sets of $\Sigma(n)$ homeomorphic with $M$ is a dense subset of $\Sigma(n)$.}

 This will be key to our main result (section \ref{templates})

-\begin{theorem} Given any $C^2$ flow on $S^3$ with positive entropy on a compact invariant set, there is an uncountable collection of topologically distinct minimal sets $\mathcal{M}$ such that for each $M\in \mathcal{M}$ there are infinitely many embedded copies of $M$ in the flow, each copy with a distinct knot type. \end{theorem}
+\begin{theorem} Given any $C^2$ flow on $S^3$ with positive entropy on a compact invariant set, there is an uncountable collection $\mathcal{M}$ of topologically distinct minimal sets such that for each $M\in \mathcal{M}$ there are infinitely many embedded copies of $M$ in the flow, each copy with a distinct knot type, i.e., inequivalent up to ambient isotopy. \end{theorem}

 This can be seen as an extension to general minimal sets of the work of Franks and Williams \cite{FW} on periodic orbits.
 Any given $M \in \mathcal{M}$ can be seen to play the role that periodic orbits do in their work.